What Is Sales Intelligence? The Complete 2026 Guide

 • Email drafting: Generate contextual outreach based on prospect data

-Evaluating sales intelligence platforms requires looking beyond feature lists to understand how the solution delivers intelligence into your team's daily workflow.
-The best sales intelligence software platform is one that serves your unique needs.
+Evaluating sales intelligence software requires looking past feature lists to how the solution delivers intelligence into your team's daily workflow.
+The best sales intelligence solutions are the ones that serve your team's specific motion, your CRM, your engagement stack, and the way your reps actually work a day.

 Data Quality and Coverage